kevinsogo/compgen/docs/PREPARATION.md

 - You can replace `stdout` with a file-like object.

-- Obviously, you'll have to work hard to make "strong" data set; for many problems, pure random data like this will not be enough.
-Writing good data is beyond the scope of this tutorial.
+- Obviously, you'll have to work hard to make "strong" test data; for many problems, pure random data like this will not be enough.
+Writing good tests is beyond the scope of this tutorial.

 There are a few more advanced usages and features (will document soon!), but this should cover most use cases.